uqlibrary/technology-training/OpenRefine/openrefine.md

 1. In the `License` column drop-down menu, choose `Facet > Text facet`
 1. `CC BY` has the highest count
 1. 6 articles don't have a `License` value, marked `(blank)`
+1. Notice that filtering the data with this facet will update the values in the `Publisher` facet.
+This makes it easy to see which publishers use which licences.
+1. Close both facets with the "Remove All" button

-There are more facets available, like numeric and timeline facets that produce graphs, or even custom facets for more advanced operations, like facets that return a logical value.
+There are more facets available, like numeric and timeline facets that produce graphs, or even custom facets for more advanced operations, like facets that return a logical value ("true" or "false").

 **Exercise 5** – Facet by blank